lucproglangcourse/lucproglangcourse.github.io/source/representationinterpretation.rst

       |   while (e) S

 In the context of the lectures so far, we have made the following changes.
-We have added variables to expressions, thus we can handle cases like "x + 3", whereas earlier we could only write expressions such as "4 + 3".
+We have added variables to expressions, thus we can handle cases like `x + 3`, whereas earlier we could only write expressions such as `4 + 3`.
 We have also introduced the assignment statement as a way to change the contents of a variable.
 In addition, we allow statements to be put in sequence.
 We also permit simple while expressions, where the guard is an expression and the loop body is executed while the gurad expression evaluates to a non-zero integer value.

 Structured operational semantics (SOS)
 ``````````````````````````````````````